eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `RestartLastVotedForkSlots`
-Contains a list of last voted fork slots
+Contains a list of last voted fork slots:
 - `from` - public key of origin
 - `wallclock` - timestamp of data creation
 - `offsets` - list of slots